rozek/javascript-interface-library/README.md

 `javascript-interface-library` may be used as an ESM, CommonJS or AMD module or from a global variable.

-You may either install the package into your build environment
+You may either install the package into your build environment using [NPM](https://docs.npmjs.com/) with the command

 ```
 npm install javascript-interface-library